ERRL Rules(Amended 23rd November 2019)

 In addition the overall winning team will receive a cheque for the sum of £150.00 plus medals.

-b) The Individual Championship riders will be awarded points as per the present BC Competition framework.
-In addition the first three riders overall will receive 1st £100, 2nd £75 & 3rd £50 plus medals.
+b) The Individual Championship for men and women riders will be awarded points as per BC Band 3 Schedule.
+In addition the first three male and female riders overall will receive 1st £100, 2nd £75 & 3rd £50 plus medals.

 |15.
 All ERRL events will advertise the fact their race programme, BC Handbook/Calendar (on the BC registration form in the Notes section, for National events the note to read "No preference is given to ERRL members" for Regional events the note to read " Preference is given to ERRL members"), where possible in other media.|